vyoung831/Mintee/doc/development-principles.md

 | Utility components | <ul> <li/> Provide helper functions for other components. </ul> | <ul> <li/> Manipulate the persistent store. </ul> |

 ## Persistent store data conversion
-To maintain structured data conversion between view components, model components, and the persistent store.
-Mu implements `SaveFormatter`, which defines enums for the following purposes:
+To maintain structured data conversion between view components, model components, and the persistent store, Mu implements `SaveFormatter`, which defines enums for the following purposes:
 * Restrict the persistent store format of data attributes to the range of possible values that business rules define.
 * Ensure that view components can restrict user input to values that can be converted to persistent store format.
 Removes need for additional validation by model components.